iris-computer-vision/iris-benchmark/README.md

 ## Why This Exists

 Most model evaluations optimize for a score.
+They do not show how models behave when conditions change.

 They do not answer:
 - how models behave under distance and scale